 The ideal SSL certificates could be the Windows PKI certificates or those entrusted by the certificate authorities.
 Microsoft, however, prefers the latter.
 Also known as the Subject Alternative Name (SAN), it is the certificate of choice for several host services offered by Microsoft.
 It is compatible with Outlook Web Access/App (OWA), exchange servers, Autodiscover, webmail, etc. The certificates are available in the different validation levels, viz.
 Domain Validation, Organization Validation and Extended Validation.

 The UCC or Exchange SSL certificate can function as a wildcard or a multi-domain certificate as and when necessary.
 It will depend on how the webmaster configures it.
 You can quickly secure several websites residing on the server, and the certificate will prevent any unauthorized access by rogue elements.

 Benefits of Exchange SSL certificate

 These certificates allow you to use Outlook with better protection levels.
 Mobile users can connect to the exchange using the ActiveSync software that will enable it to send and receive emails over a secure environment and sync the data.
-It is trusted by most mail servers and clients and is compatible with all versions of the Microsoft Exchange, including Exchange 2007, 2010, 2013 and 2016.
-Microsoft services like Outlook can be seized by criminals that could lead to sensitive data being compromised.
+It is trusted by most mail servers and clients and is compatible with all versions of the Microsoft Exchange, including Exchange 2007, 2010, 2013, 2016 and 2019.
+Microsoft services like Outlook can be seized by criminals which could lead to sensitive data being compromised.